 However, it’s important to note that the application process is a bit more rigorous for the HO-5 policy.
 A history of making insurance claims could result in denial.
 Insurance companies also consider your credit score in most states.
 You’ll need better-than-average credit in order to qualify for the HO-5 policy.
 If you don’t meet the insurance company’s standards, you can still apply for the standard HO-3 policy and have quality coverage for your home, but you may want to add additional coverages if you have gaps.

 - HO-5 offers more comprehensive coverage for your personal property

 - Both HO-3 and HO-5 have open peril coverage for your dwelling, but standard HO-3 coverage protects your belongings from named perils only.

 - An HO-5 policy is more expensive and requires stricter application requirements

 Choosing the right type of homeowners insurance doesn’t have to be complicated.
 As with any financial decision, compare the cost to coverage you receive and decide if it’s worth it to have higher coverage.
 An insurance company can help you navigate the pros and cons to determine the benefits of an HO-3 vs. HO-5 policy for your needs.

 If you’re extremely budget-conscious as a new or existing homeowner, then the less expensive policy may be the way to go.
-But if you’re worried about the cost of having to replace your belongings in the event of a large loss, HO-5 can offer a lot of peace of mind.
+But if you’re worried about the cost of having to replace your belongings in the event of a large, covered loss, HO-5 may offer peace of mind.